eastskykang/machine-learning-project/README.rst

 It is required to publish your code shortly after the kaggle submission deadline (kaggle submission deadline + 24 hours).

-For this purpose, create and push a new branch with the same name as your kaggle name followed by :code:`/ml-project-[project number]`; e.g. the branch name of your submission for the second project will be something like :code:`17-123-456/ml-project-2`.
+For this purpose, create and push a new branch which is named :code:`legi-number/ml-project-1`, e.g. 17-123-456/ml-project-1.

-Your kaggle name has to be set to your student ID.

-ETHZ email: mmuster@student.ethz.ch

-name token: 17-123-456

-name of branch: 17-123-456/ml-project-2
+The first part has to be your Legi-Number, the number in the second part identifies the project.

 Before you push, you have to make sure that your code passes the flake8 tests.
 You can check by running